PrismarineJS/bedrock-protocol/docs/API.md

 ```

-Order of server client event emissions:
+Server event emissions:
 * 'connect' - emitted by `Server` after a client first joins the server.
 Second paramater is a `ServerPlayer` instance.

+'error' event is emitted when a catchable exception happens with a client (for example receiving a bad encrypted packet).

+A ServerPlayer instance also emits the following special events:
+* 'join' - the client is ready to recieve game packets after successful server-client handshake/encryption
 * 'login' - emitted by client after the client has been authenticated by the server
-* 'join' - the client is ready to recieve game packets after successful server-client handshake/encryption
 * 'spawn' - emitted after the client lets the server know that it has successfully spawned

-'error' event is emitted when a catchable exception happens with a client (for example receiving a bad encrypted packet).
+* 'packet' - Emitted for all packets received by client

 ## Client docs